vickywane/digitaloceanspaces-upload-api/submission.md

 ### Introduction

-The ability of a user to upload their personal files when using an application is often considered a needed feature.
+The ability of a user to upload files when using an application is often considered a needed feature.
 However, when using a GraphQL API, this feature could become a challenge to implement, especially with GraphQL’s single source of truth design in your client application.

 As you follow through the steps in this article, you would learn about the [Spaces](https://www.digitalocean.com/products/spaces/), and [Managed Databases](https://www.digitalocean.com/products/managed-databases/) services from [Digitalocean](https://www.digitalocean.com) and how you can programmatically upload files to a created bucket from a Golang Application using an S3-compatible [AWS-GO](https://docs.aws.amazon.com/sdk-for-go/api/) SDK.